-The following Environment guidance note Produced in partnership with CLT Envirolaw provides comprehensive and up to date legal information covering:
+The following Environment practice note produced in partnership with CLT Envirolaw provides comprehensive and up to date legal information covering:

 Private and public sector organisations are increasingly required to report on their greenhouse gas (GHG) emissions.
 The extent of a company’s GHG reporting requirements depends on: